enso-org/enso/app/gui/docs/CONTRIBUTING.md

 `prettier --write` to all JavaScript files in the project.
 Alternatively, there are plugins for many IDEs available to do this for you.

+### Repository Structure Overview

+**Note**: Currently, the Enso repository is going through a process of refactoring, and it is not finished yet: the Engine files are still not in the `app/engine` where they ought to be, but in the root directory instead.

+The root directory contains `Cargo.toml` and `build.sbt` files, allowing to open all rust or scala code as a single project in your favorite IDE.
+There is also a `run` script used for building and running the Enso IDE (see next section for details).

+The subdirectories of interests are:

+- `app`: The actual products delivered in this repository:
+  - `gui`: A rust crate compiled to a WASM library with all the logic of the GUI layer.
+The library is used by both the desktop application and the cloud environment.
+For further documentation see the documentation of the crate (at the top of the `src/lib.rs` file).
+  - `ide-desktop`: The desktop version of the Enso IDE.
+Implemented as an electron application which spawns backend services, loads the WASM gui library and runs the main entry point.
+  - `engine`: (In the future: see the note at the section beginning).
+The implementation of the language itself: CLI tools like compiler or interpreter, as well as the services used as a backend for the Enso IDE (Language Server and Project Manager).
+- `lib`: All libraries not being the main components of our application.
+They are grouped by language.
+The most prominent are:
+  - `rust/prelude`: A library containing the most popular utilities and imports.
+    Should be imported in each rust module - see Contributing guidelines.
+  - `rust/ensogl`: EnsoGL Framework for creating efficient GUI applications in WASM.
+  - `rust/frp`: The library allows following the Functional Reactive Programming paradigm in rust.
+- `build`: All building scripts and utilities, mostly the logic of the `./run` script.

+Other directories are auto-generated `dist` and `target`, or (currently) are the Engine files, which will be moved to `app/engine` soon.

 ### Development

 As this is a multi-part project with many complex dependencies, it is equipped